Publix moving forward with 16th supermarket in Charleston region

 In the bank

-A salon venture launched 11 years ago will give a former bank building in Moncks Corner a makeover by this summer, adding a sixth location in the Charleston region.
+A salon venture launched 11 years ago will give a former bank building in Moncks Corner a makeover by mid-year, adding a sixth location in the Charleston region.

 Cirque Salon Studios will launch a new venue this summer at 337 E. Main St. in a building the firm bought that once housed SouthCoast Community Bank, according to managing partner David Manzi.